Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 </p>
 </details>

-The last data can be introduced in the code in the following lines:
+We are interested in compute the neutron density and the precursor of the delayed neutron concentration at t=2, considering an alpha value of alpha = 0.8 and
 <details><summary>CLICK HERE to expand the section of code where the data is introduced.</summary>
 <p>